eltoroit/eltoroit.github.io/docs/_posts/2021-03-14-Initializing-RPI.md

 ![Basic NGINX](/assets/blog/2021-03-14/NGINX_Basic.png)

-But this is not our NodeJS server, so let's configure NGINX.
+But this is not our Node.js server, so let's configure NGINX.

 1. Change to the directory where NGINX stores the configuration settings `cd /etc/nginx/sites-available/`
 2. Make a backup of the current settings `sudo cp default default.bak`